-We perform diagnostic hearing tests.
+We generally perform diagnostic hearing tests.
 The initial appointment consists of a 2-hour consultation with a number of diagnostic tests and costs approximately R1500.00.
-If further testing is indicated for your safety and health diagnosis, we will inform you and explain our reasons.
-You will give permission for any additional tests that we may need to perform.
+If further testing is indicated for your safety and health diagnosis, we will inform you, and obtain your consent.
 Most medical aids provide some benefit towards these costs.
 Each medical aid differs and therefore you may need to ask them to explain their cover.

 An audiologist is a skilled healthcare practitioner that possesses relevant qualifications in Audiology.
 An audiologist can diagnose hearing disorders and identify problems with the ears and auditory pathway.
 Audiologists must be registered with a medical council, and in South Africa, this is the Health Professions Council of South Africa who hold legislative governance over the medical professions.
 We are also registered with our Professional Association, the South African Association of Audiologists.

 As healthcare professionals, we apply our skills and knowledge to educate, treat and support patients with hearing loss, tinnitus, hyperacusis and balance disorders.
 We abide by any internationally recognised scientific best standards, and we function with a ‘patient first’ principle so that your hearing care is prioritised over any other objective.